 Provide a copy of the Apache licence.

-Describe any significant changes made to the original code.
+Describe significant changes made to the original code.

-Maintain a NOTICE file with attribution notes (either the original or a new one with your additions).
+Maintain a NOTICE file with attribution notes (original or a new one with your additions).

 README File

 The README file should include basic information about the software.
 It should clearly and concisely state the licence and copyright, typically in one short line each.
-It should also state the origin of the development, give credit to GÉANT and refer to COPYRIGHT and LICENSE files for further details.
+It should also mention the origin of the development or motivation for it, credit GÉANT and refer to COPYRIGHT, LICENSE and other files for details.

 The README file should provide guidance and instructions related to the software, covering: